 - Company secretary and members

 You should be aware that a breach of the replaceable rules doesn’t result in a breach of the Corporations Act.
 However, due to the existing contractual obligations between members and the company, a breach of the replaceable rules will be considered to be a contract breach.

 Furthermore, there’s a right between a shareholder of a company and the other shareholders to require compliance with any replaceable rules that govern a company’s internal activities.

 What companies do replaceable rules apply to?

-A further critical difference between a company constitution and replaceable rules is that a company constitution is a published document that is accessible not only to company members but also to other parties and is arguably clearer than the replaceable rules as legislation often lacks comprehensive clarity.
-Finally, a company constitution can protect a broader range of companies.
-For example, the replaceable rules cannot govern proprietary companies where a person is the sole director and shareholder, and the replaceable rules are not applicable to special purpose companies.
+- A company constitution can protect a broader range of companies.
+For example, the replaceable rules cannot govern proprietary companies where a person is a sole director and shareholder, and the replaceable rules are not applicable to special-purpose companies

 Can your company use a company constitution and replaceable rules?

 The Australian Securities and Investments Commission (ASIC) states that a company’s internal management could be governed in one of the following ways:

 - Through the use of a company constitution